The Hundred: Jonny Bairstow's 72 and Jimmy Neesham's three wickets for five runs take Welsh Fire to win

 They will be one down on power hitters from here on in with Bairstow now departing for Test math duty with England but what a batting line-up Fire have!

-Banton ignited early on on Tuesday night, going six, six, four off spinner Danny Briggs during the first five balls and then clubbing Mills for three fours between balls 21 and ball 25.
+Banton ignited early on on Tuesday night, going six, six, four off spinner Danny Briggs during the first five balls and then clubbing the speedy Tymal Mills for three fours between balls 21 and ball 25.

 Two sixes in two balls 😲— Sky Sports Cricket (@SkyCricket) July 27, 2021